projectara/greybus-spec/source/special/control.rst

 - when issuing responses on the Connection to Operations whose requests it received before the Control Disconnecting Operation Request,
-- when exchanging Ping Operations with the AP, or
+- when exchanging CPort Shutdown Operations with the AP, or
 - when transmitting |unipro| Flow Control Tokens.

 The receiving Interface shall otherwise halt Segment transmission on